Irish for Luck

-Irish for Luck is a 1936 British comedy film, also known as Meet the Duchess.
-Made at Teddington Studios by the British subsidiary of Warner Brothers, it was directed by Arthur B. Woods and starred Athene Seyler, Margaret Lockwood and Patric Knowles.
-Adapted from a novel by L.A.G.
-Strong, in the film an impoverished Irish Duchess tries to survive on her small income.
+Irish for Luck (also known as Meet the Duchess) is a lost 1936 British comedy film directed by Arthur B. Woods and starring Athene Seyler, Margaret Lockwood and Patric Knowles.
+It was written by Brock Williams and Arthur B. Woods adapted from a novel by L.A.G.
+Strong, and made at Teddington Studios by the British subsidiary of Warner Brothers.
+The film is about an impoverished Irish Duchess who tries to survive on her small income.

+Preservation status

+The British Film Institute has classed Irish for Luck as a lost film.
+Its National Archive holds a collection of ephemera but no stills, film or video materials.

 Plot

-Ellen O'Hare (Margaret Lockwood) leaves Ireland and her penniless duchess aunt (Athene Seyler) to pursue a singing career in England.
-She encounters street musician Terry (Patric Knowles) and they eventually return without success to Ireland, to discover Ellen's aunt is now prosperous.
+Ellen O'Hare leaves Ireland and her penniless duchess aunt to pursue a singing career in England.
+She encounters street musician Terry and they eventually return without success to Ireland, to discover Ellen's aunt is now prosperous.